-The members of the Audit Committee are Messrs.
-William Worrall, Gerald Carlson and Mark T. Brown.
-The Audit Committee met four (4) times during Fiscal 2018.
 The full text of the initial Audit Committee Charter is an exhibit to the 2003 20-F Annual Report filed with the Commission on May 11, 2004.
-After review, the charter was altered to more properly define the functions of the Audit Committee.
-The revised charter is an exhibit to the 2005 20-F Annual Report filed with the Commission on March 30, 2006.
+After review, the Charter was altered to more properly define the functions of the Audit Committee.
+The revised Audit Committee Charter is an exhibit to the 2005 20-F Annual Report filed with the Commission on March 30, 2006.